Modified 25 May 2018

 Information that you specifically give us

-While you use our products and services, you may be required to provide certain types of personal information.
-This can happen through our websites, our applications, our online chat systems, our phone, paper forms or face-to-face meetings.
+While using our products and services, you may be required to provide certain personal information.
+This can happen through our websites, applications, online chat systems, phone, paper forms or face-to-face meetings.

 We may request, collect, or process the following information: